 They can be in any room around your home, maybe up in the attic or down in the basement.

-So, before you continue to read this post you may want to have a think about where they all could be.
+So, before you continue to read this post you may want to think about where they all could be.

 Put them in one place!

-There are a number of ways that you can store your photos.
+There are several ways that you can store your photos.

 If you have them all in front of you then you can make a better decision when it comes to storing them.